kpberry/detect-duplicates/README.md

 ```
 will produce the following output:
 ```
+files/a.txt
-files/a.txt, files/more_files/even_more_files/e.txt
+files/more_files/even_more_files/e.txt

+files/b.txt
+files/more_files/c.txt
-files/b.txt, files/more_files/c.txt, files/more_files/d.txt
+files/more_files/d.txt
 ```

 And this command:
 ```
 detect-duplicates files/more_files
 ```
-would output
+would output:
 ```
+files/more_files/c.txt
-files/more_files/c.txt, files/more_files/d.txt
+files/more_files/d.txt
 ```

 ## Technical details